Battle of Aleppo (2012–2016): FSA and Islamist Rebels

-Rebel groups such as the al-Nusra Front, the Levant Front and the Ahrar al-Sham established Sharia law in areas they controlled, imposing torture or other ill-treatment as punishment.
-The al-Nusra Front maintained a prison at the "fetid, trash-strewn basement" of the Aleppo Eye Hospital where the group was headquartered.
+Rebel groups such as al-Nusra Front, the Levant Front and the Ahrar al-Sham established Sharia law in areas they controlled, imposing torture and other ill-treatment as punishment.
+Al-Nusra Front maintained a prison at the "fetid, trash-strewn basement" of the Aleppo Eye Hospital where the group was headquartered.
 At this prison, some people were held for years and subjected to repeated torture.
 Human rights activists, aid workers, lawyers and journalists have been subjected to kidnappings for ransom.
 In 2015, Amnesty International warned that "non-state armed groups have engaged in abductions and hostage-taking, as well as the arbitrary detention, torture, and other mistreatment of prisoners in Aleppo".
-According to a 2016 Amnesty International report, some of the rebel groups in the city engaged in summary executions, in some cases in public, on the basis of "quasi-judicial institutions".
-The victims were captured soldiers, government officials, rival group members, as well as civilians.
-Russian General Staff Lieutenant General Viktor Poznikhir claimed that the Syrian government discovered several prisons in East Aleppo on 15 December 2016 used by the opposition to detain, torture and in some cases murder their opponents, including civilians that refused to fight.
+In another report it produced in 2016 Amnesty condemned rebel groups in the city for engaging in summary executions, in some cases in public, on the basis of "quasi-judicial institutions".
+The victims included captured soldiers, government officials, rival group members, and civilians.
+The report explicitly named Al-Qaeda affiliate Jabhat al-Nusra, Ahrar al-Sham, Nour al-Din al-Zenki and the Division 16 of the FSA as responsible for methods of torture "similar to some of the ones used by the Syrian government", including the stress positions like the shabeh, the tyre (dulab), beatings, electrocutions, as well as summary executions.

+Russian General Staff Lieutenant General Viktor Poznikhir claimed that the Syrian government discovered several prisons in East Aleppo on 15 December 2016 used by the opposition to detain, torture and in some cases murder opponents, including civilians that refused to fight.
 At the conclusion of the battle, Syrian state media claimed the Army had found the bodies of 21 executed civilians in rebel prisons, citing the head of Aleppo's forensic unit.
 The Russian defence ministry also claimed the execution of dozens of people by the rebels, some showing signs of torture.
-The pro-opposition activist group the SOHR confirmed bodies had been found in the streets but could not verify how they were killed.
+The pro-opposition monitor SOHR confirmed bodies had been found in the streets but did not verify how they were killed.